alanmitchell/bmon/docs/source/multi-building-charts.rst

 The Value column shows the last value each sensor has reported.
 Two of the values are highlighted red because they have values that would trigger an :ref:`Alert <sensor-alerts>`.
-The ``When`` column indicates how long ago the sensor reported.
+The ``When`` column indicates how long ago the sensor reported in.
 The ``Graph`` column presents a simple graph of the values so it is easier to see where each reading falls within the range of values presently occurring.